Codecademy/docs/content/java/concepts/map/terms/containsValue/containsValue.md

 ---
 Title: '.containsValue()'
-Description: 'A map method used to check if a given value is present'
+Description: 'A method used to check if a given value is present in a map.'
 Subjects:
   - 'Computer Science'
 Tags: